Peter Molydeux

 Peter Molydeux is a Twitter account presented as a parody of the game designer Peter Molyneux.
-Created by game artist Adam Capone in 2009, it posts audacious game design ideas in the style of Molyneux.
+Created by game artist Adam Capone in 2009, it posts game design ideas in the style of Molyneux.
 The account presents Molyneux as a tragicomic character with unrelenting, creative ideas that are continually received by an apathetic audience.
 Over time, the account evolved from a Molyneux-based persona into a list of potential game concepts.
 A common theme of the tweets is the untapped potential of emotional game experiences.
 Molyneux came to appreciate the parody, and has since met Capone in person.

-The account went viral in 2011 and led to the reinvigoration of Molyneux's legacy.
-To many, the two became entwined.
-Molyneux's reputation as a dreamer was reclaimed as a positive trait in light of growing opposition to conservative game design, and the parody account became a mouthpiece for that population.
-The tweets contributed to Molyneux's decision to leave Microsoft Game Studios and pursue riskier game ideas.
-They also inspired a game jam, in which about 1,000 game developers worldwide created about 300 games based on the tweets over the course of a weekend.
-The game jam also brought Molyneux fame within a burgeoning indie game movement.
-Notable games based on the parody account's ideas include Donut County.
+The account went viral in 2011.